LordSpectre/OpenWRT-Tab-FW-Rules/README.md

 ## Package Contents

+### `luci-app-firewall-rules.json`
+This file will add a dedicated tab under Network → Firewall, providing a more organized and user-friendly way to manage/view firewall rules.

 ### `firewalltabs_view.js`
 This JavaScript file adds a tab next to the existing Firewall rules tab and is **read-only**.
 It simply collects all firewall rules and categorizes them into separate tabs, displaying rules specific to their originating zone.
 No modifications can be made here—it's purely for viewing.